Skip to content

 Self-Signed Certificates

-HaLOS generates a self-signed wildcard certificate on first boot:
+HaLOS generates a self-signed certificate on first boot:

 • Valid for 365 days